 Dental hygienists must graduate from an accredited dental hygiene program based in an institution of higher education.
 Hygienists must also be licensed in the state in which they practice.
 Requirements for licensure vary from state to state, but generally include successful completion of an accredited entry-level program, successful completion of the written National Dental Hygiene Board examination, a state or regional clinical examination and a state jurisprudence and ethics examination.

 Almost all accredited dental hygiene programs minimally offer an associate degree in science or an associate degree in applied science.
 Applicants to an associate degree granting institution usually complete mandatory pre-requisite coursework prior to beginning the dental hygiene program.
 Graduates of a four-year college or university are granted a baccalaureate degree in dental hygiene.
-Search for schools that provide training for this career.

 Dental hygienists holding an associate degree have opportunities to pursue a baccalaureate degree through degree completion programs specifically designed to advance their education.
 Many of these programs are offered in either full-time or part-time options and have online or distance education opportunities.
 Dental hygienists who have completed a baccalaureate degree can pursue a graduate degree in dental hygiene or related discipline.
 Dental hygienists with advanced degrees have broader opportunities for alternative careers within dentistry, dental education and health care delivery.